CryptoSingh1337/minify-url/backend/README.md

 ## 🧐 About <a name = "about"></a>

 Minify URL is url shortener web application and also available as google chrome extension ([Chrome Extension](https://github.com/CryptoSingh1337/minify-url-extension)).
 User can paste the long url in the extension and then this api return the short url and store that in the database.
-I am currently working on its front-end using ReactJS.
+I am currently working on its front-end.

 ## 🏁 Getting Started <a name = "getting_started"></a>